Skip to main content

 • Dates and context of your working or academic relationship

-• Two or three achievements the candidate hopes you can support
+• Two or three achievements the candidate would like you to highlight or support

-• Any required format, portal question, or letterhead rule
+• Any required formats, portal questions, or letterhead rules

-If the candidate does not know how to approach you or what to include, point them to our reference letter request samples.
-A clearer request gives you better material and usually leads to a stronger letter.
+If the candidate is not sure how to ask or what to provide, direct them to our reference letter request samples.
+A clearer request gives you better material and usually results in a stronger letter.

 Recommendation Letter Format at a Glance

-A recommendation letter does not need a clever layout.
-It needs a clean structure that helps the reader understand the endorsement without hunting for context.
+A recommendation letter does not need a fancy layout.
+What matters is a clear structure that helps the reader understand your endorsement without searching for context.

 • Sender details - name, role, organization, email, phone, and letterhead when appropriate.